 Extraordinary glass sculpture by artist Pae White coming to CMC

-A curved artwork made of thousands of bricks of Venetian glass designed by acclaimed artist Pae White will be installed on the campus of Claremont McKenna College in the coming months.
+A curved artwork made of thousands of bricks of Venetian glass designed by acclaimed artist Pae White will be installed on the campus of Claremont McKenna College in late 2023.
 The massive sculpture, measuring 268 feet long, will have two archways where people can pass through, making it a piece of public art that the public can experience as well as view.

 “It’s a really sensational piece,” says Kimberly Shiring, CMC’s Director of Public Art.
 “In Qwalala, Pae continues her practice of blurring the boundaries of applied and fine arts by using a familiar object—in this case, glass—in an unexpected way to draw the viewer into the space to take a closer look, and even put them off balance.”